 Start preparing your sausage stroganoff by heating the olive oil in a deep skillet over medium-high heat.

-Add the sausage and tomato paste (photo 2).
+Add the falukorv and tomato paste.

 Mix, cover with a lid, and cook for about four to five minutes, stirring regularly to make sure that nothing sticks at the bottom of the pan.

-Pour the cream (photo 3).
+Pour the cream.

-Mix, place the lid back, then bring korv stroganoff to a boil.
+Mix, place the lid back, then bring korvstroganoff to a boil.

 Adjust the heat to medium, then simmer for a couple more minutes.